Pasta fredda con tonno is a traditional Italian tuna pasta salad prepared without mayonnaise and packed with Mediterranean flavors.

-- PENNE: Means ‘quill’ or ‘pen’, a pasta shaped into a cylinder and cut at an angle that resemble its name.
+- PENNE: Means ‘quill’ or ‘pen’, a pasta shaped into a cylinder and cut at an angle that resembles its name.

-- FUSILLI: Also know as rotini, this pasta is shaped into a corkscrew.
+- FUSILLI: This pasta is also known as rotini and is shaped into a corkscrew.
 It’s one of the most used pasta types for salads.